What is 6QRC? (Professional Introduction)

 Problem Structure is Finite and Coachable

-- Make the Task visible: expose the exact information elements a prompt contains (and doesn’t), so students know what they’re entering.
+• Make Task structure visible: surface the information elements a prompt contains (and doesn’t), so students can survey the structure they’re stepping into.

-- Guarantee alignment: design and assess tasks by structure, eliminating false equivalence between prompts that look similar but demand different work.
+• Guarantee alignment: design and assess tasks by structure, eliminating false equivalence between prompts that look similar but demand different cognitive work.

 Ultimate Purpose (Learner Courtesy)